 How does Acetaminophen work?

-Unlike its counterparts (Aspirin and Ibuprofen), Acetaminophen works a bit differently.
-It increases our pain threshold in the brain.
-Whenever a person is hurt, our brain a hormone (Neurotransmitter) named Prostaglandin is produced.
-Prostaglandin signals the brain that there is a cut or damage to a certain part of the body so the brain acts to fix that problem.
-Increasing the pain threshold simply means that there is a lot more prostaglandin required than normal before a person starts feeling the pain.
+Acetaminophen works by increasing the pain threshold of our brain.
+Whenever a person is hurt, a hormone (Neurotransmitter) named Prostaglandin is produced.
+Prostaglandin signals the brain that there is a cut or damage to a certain part of the body.
+Our brain then acts to fix that problem.
+Increasing the pain threshold means that our brain doesn’t react to a small amount of prostaglandin flow.
+When you take acetaminophen, it requires a lot more prostaglandin than normal before a person starts feeling the pain.
 That’s why Acetaminophen is only good for low to moderate levels of pain.
 In severe cases, it would be useless.

-Another function of prostaglandin is to stop the blood flow by constricting the vessels surrounding the pain are.
-Therefore, it induces swelling.
+Another function of prostaglandin is to stop the blood flow by constricting the vessels surrounding the damaged area.
+As a result, the area tends to swell.
 Acetaminophen can’t get rid of the swelling since it allows prostaglandin to flow.
-Aspirin or Ibuprofen, on the other hand, operates differently.
-They kill the prostaglandin cells and the swelling goes down.
+Aspirin or Ibuprofen, on the other hand, kills prostaglandin cells and the swelling goes down.
+Therefore, Aspirin and Ibuprophen are anti-inflammatory while Acetaminophen is not.

 What is Acetaminophen used for?